garyeh/Clickstarter/README.md

 ### Projects

 When fetching all the attributes of a project from the backend, a few important details ('current funds raised' and 'number of backers') can be retrieved through associations and a few mathematical operations.
-This obviates the need for projects to have these two columns at the model level.
+This obviates the need for projects to have these two columns at the database level.
 ```ruby
 json.extract! project, :title, :url, :description,
   :main_image_url, :end_date, :funding_goal, :details,